1.5 Missing child

 - In accordance with the severity of the final outcome, staff may need counselling and support.
 If a child is not found,

 or is injured, or worse, this will be a very difficult time.
-The chairperson or proprietor will use their discretion to decide what action to take.
+The chairperson or Management Staff will use their discretion to decide what action to take.

 - Staff must not discuss any missing child incident with the press without taking advice.

-- Staff will adhere to the settings confidentiality policies and will not share information via any means ie such as
+- Staff will adhere to the settings confidentiality policies and will not share information via any means ie social

 This policy was adopted at a meeting of

 Thorpe Acre Playgroup

 Date to be reviewed